kochrt/kochrt.github.io/resume.md

         label: "Patterson Bridge",
         img: "pb",
         url: "https://www.pattersonbridge.com",
         details: "Site to help students find other students to work on projects together.
-Why wait for a startup weekend to find talent and start your business?
 Written in Angular2 with Google's Firebase as a backend.",
         stack: [
             ["Angular2.png", "Angular2"],
             ["Firebase.jpeg", "Firebase"]